AGS Blog Header

 Revisiting Talent Acquisition: What has Changed?

-This talent shortage – spurred by the global pandemic and subsequent Great Resignation – has shifted the balance of in-demand skills with the number of candidates that possess those skills.
-With that said, skills are now more sought after than experience when recruiting talent.
+In addition, a lingering talent shortage has shifted the balance of in-demand skills with the number of candidates that possess those skills.
+With that said, more businesses are moving to a skills-based hiring model when recruiting talent, to open access to new avenues of talent.

 While most organizations have adjusted to the immediate impact of economic disruption, it’s now time to look ahead.
 Work needs to get done.
 Value must be created.
 Innovation remains a priority, and companies need talent to make it all happen.

-If you struggle with these questions, you are not alone — and an effective talent strategy is within reach.
-The path to that strategy begins by revisiting your goals, technology and opportunities to improve.
+You, like so many other business leaders, may be struggling with these questions; however, an effective talent strategy is within reach.
+The path to that strategy begins by revisiting your goals, technology and opportunities for improvement.
 In many ways, the rules in talent acquisition have changed.
 And adapting to the differences will be critical to an effective talent strategy.
-The questions that follow can help guide your planning as you develop your plans to face tomorrow’s demands.
+The questions that follow can help guide your planning as you develop your strategic approach to a future-ready workforce.

 Are You Getting Talent Acquisition Results That Matter?

-An informed recruitment strategy does not focus on a single measure of success; rather, it encompasses multiple, complementary goals to deliver meaningful and lasting results.
-Consider the following areas of improvement and potential transformation.
+An informed recruitment strategy does not focus on a single measure of success, one approach to filling roles or addressing only current challenges.
+Rather, it encompasses multiple complementary goals, varying hiring techniques and scalable, flexible solutions to deliver meaningful and lasting results.
+Consider the following areas of improvement and their potential for workforce transformation.

 Cost and Speed